FabrizioCoder/yuzu-bot-rebuild/README.md

 ### How to start?

-- Download/Clone/Fork the repo from this branch
+- Fork the repo from this branch
+- Clone my code
 - Install the [Deno](https://deno.land/) runtime
 - Go to the [developer](https://discord.com/developers/applications) portal
 - Make an application and get your token